 I thought about taking a photo, but there wasn’t much light and he wasn’t close enough for the flash to help, so the shutter speed would have been slow and the aperture would have been large, and the problem is that anything moving would be blurry.
 Sure, I could pan horizontally as the guy walked across my line of vision and that would keep him in focus, but there was a part of him that wasn’t moving horizontally; was, in fact, doing more of a vertical bounce.
 And if I couldn’t get an in-focus picture of that, the photo wasn’t worth taking.
 I swear to God (who probably will not like my oath on this particular subject), it’s a miracle that thing didn’t wrap around his knees and trip him.

 That wasn’t my first experience with public nudity, and it certainly wasn’t my last.
 During our trip, my cousin went swimming naked in Bette Midler’s pond, in the lake under Wailua Falls, at Secret Beach and Ke’e Beach.
 When we went to the Blue Room, which is a cave that looks crystal blue due to tunneled sunlight, I thought no way would she swim nude in the freezing springs water.
-And when a family piled out of the car next to us, I was even more relieved—until my cousin said, “Damn, I hate getting naked in front of children.”
+And when a family spilled out of the car next to us, I was even more relieved—until my cousin said, “Damn, I hate getting naked in front of kids.”
 I guess the parents didn’t care much for it either, since they magically disappeared about the time the halter top came off.
 I have to admit that those double D’s scared me a little bit too.

 So while I have some beautiful pictures of Kauai, they are mostly devoid of living, breathing (and naked) people.
 I have plenty of memories, though.
-Memories of an (unexpected) truckload of Hawaiian workers gawking at me from 10 feet away the one and only time I gathered enough courage to walk outside naked to the Jacuzzi.
+Memories of an (unexpected) truckload of Hawaiian workers gawking at me from 10 feet away the one and only time I gathered enough courage to walk naked to the outside Jacuzzi.

 And then there’s that other, albeit made-up (though I’m sure it really happened), memory of my naked cousin and 24 of her naked friends climbing down that 300-foot cliffside to Secret Beach.
 I’m only glad I wasn’t waiting for them at the bottom because that would be a memory I’d never forget.